Tag: insurance claims

 Minor settlements, personal injury settlements for those under the age of minority, often need court approval before funds are released.
 Here’s the problem: minors lack legal capacity to make binding decisions.
 Minors in most cases can’t sign enforceable contracts.
 So, an insurance release cannot bind a minor.
 This contradicts the basic […]

 Injury Cases: 10 Reasons Not To Do It Yourself

 10. Notice Provisions Many people understand statutes of limitation.
 These laws prohibit bringing a case after a certain period of time expires.
 But, notice provisions in some types of cases require proper legal notice soon after an injury takes place, sometimes 30 to 60 days.
-If proper notice is not given the […]
+If proper notice is not […]

 WHY DO PERSONAL INJURY INSURANCE CLAIMS TAKE SO LONG?